giantswarm/gitops-template/docs/add_appcr.md

     Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details of how to properly create respective ConfigMaps or Secrets.

-1. (optional) Place ConfigMap and Secrets with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:
+1. (optional - if adding configuration) Place ConfigMap and Secrets with values as the `configmap.yaml` and `secret.enc.yaml` files respectively:

     ```sh
     # Use one of the two for respective kind